thoughtworks-jumpstart/guides/docs/backend-web-development/express-basics.md

 console.log("Path: " + req.url);
 ```

-You are unable to access the body of a reques with `req.body` if the body is not parsed yet.
+You are unable to access the body of a request with `req.body` if the body is not parsed yet.
 This will be further explained in the [parsing request body](express-parsing-request-body) page.

 ## Response object